thewca/wca-regulations/wca-regulations.md

 - E2) Procedure for 3x3x3 Fewest Moves:
     - E2a) The judge distributes a scramble sequence and paper to all competitors.
 The judge then starts the stopwatch and calls "GO".
-        - E2a1) The competitor must not write on any paper before the attempt has begun.
-Exception: the competitor may write their name once on each piece of paper before the attempt.
-If they write their name on the paper with the scramble sequence, they must write it on the back.
+        - E2a1) Before the attempt has begun, the competitor must not write on any paper intended for the attempt.
+Exception: the competitor may write information to identify the attempt [Regulation E2c1](regulations:regulation:E2c1).
+If they write this information on the paper that contains the scramble sequence, they must write only on the the side without the scramble sequence before the attempt.
     - E2b) All competitors have a total time limit of 60 minutes to find and write a solution.
         - E2b1) The judge should call "5 MINUTES REMAINING" at 55 minutes, and must call "STOP" at 60 minutes.
-    - E2c) At 60 minutes, each competitor must submit to the judge a single piece of paper with the competitor's written name (optionally accompanied by WCA ID) and solution.
+    - E2c) At 60 minutes, each competitor must submit to the judge a single piece of paper with a written solution and information to identify the attempt.
-        - E2c1) The piece of paper must clearly indicate the competitor's name.
-Penalty for a submitted solution without a name: disqualification of the attempt (DNF).
+        - E2c1) Information to identify the attempt is: the competitor's name or WCA ID (at least one, optionally both), and optionally the competition name, round, and/or attempt number.
+Penalty for a submitted solution without a name or WCA ID: disqualification of the attempt (DNF).
         - E2c2) The solution must be a single unambiguous move sequence with each individual move written out in sequential order.
 Penalty for an ambiguous solution: disqualification of the attempt (DNF).
         - E2c3) The competitor should clearly black out/scribble out all moves on the paper that are not part of their intended solution.
         - E2c4) The competitor's solution must only use moves that are exactly defined as notation for the 3x3x3 Cube in [Regulation 12a](regulations:regulation:12a), and must not use any symbols or combinations of symbols that are not specifically defined there.
 Penalty: disqualification of the attempt (DNF).